Direcub/MTG-deck-builder-image/README.md

 This app is the culmination of my study on [Boot.dev](https://boot.dev).
 It supports building, exporting, and storage of Magic: The Gathering (MTG) decks

 For my final project, I decided to merge two passions: **Magic: The Gathering** and **coding**.
-I wrote this to demonstrate proficiency in setting up backend servers and working with frontend data transfer.
+I wanted to ensure that i had access to a deck builder that both **had access to all cards**, and **was low maintainence.**

+I source card information from scryfall itself so that theres never a card database to update on the user end, and made it a dockerizable app that loads onto the browser to help with compatibility.

 ## Front-end Feature Set